kjellalmgren/pingservices/pingservices-readme.md

 To be able to execute our go program in the container based on resin/rpi-raspbian we have to compile for the right target environment.
 In this case we will set GOOS=linux and GOARCH=arm64.

-	# We need to compile for 64 bits armv8
+	# We need to compile for 64-bits armv8
 	$ GOOS=linux GOARCH=arm64 go build -v

 	$ file pingservices